Dietrich von Choltitz: Battle of the Netherlands

-Meanwhile, the staff of 3rd Battalion of the 16th Air Landing Regiment had run into the Dutch in the square.
-Oberstleutnant von Choltitz′s adjutant took charge of an assault on the Dutch position but was mortally wounded in the process.
+Meanwhile, the staff of 3rd Battalion of the 16th Air Landing Regiment had run into the Dutch in the square. von Choltitz′s adjutant took charge of an assault on the Dutch position but was mortally wounded in the process.
 When the Germans looked for another route to the bridges to bypass the Dutch stronghold, they managed to find a wedge that advancing troops had created along the quays.
 It was at about 09:00 when the bulk of the 3rd Battalion made contact with the defenders of the bridges.

 Although the Dutch did not regain control of the city, the Germans were suffering from continuous assaults on their positions.
-Casualties mounted up on both sides and the German command grew increasingly worried over the status of their 500 men in the heart of Rotterdam.
-Oberstleutnant von Choltitz was allowed by Generalleutnant Kurt Student to withdraw his men from the northern pocket should he consider the operational situation required it.
+Casualties mounted up on both sides and the German command grew increasingly worried over the status of their 500 men in the heart of Rotterdam. von Choltitz was allowed by Kurt Student to withdraw his men from the northern pocket should he consider the operational situation required it.